Upton, West Oxfordshire

-Upton is a hamlet on the River Windrush about 1 mi west of Burford in Oxfordshire, England.
+Upton is a hamlet in the civil parish of Burford, in the West Oxfordshire district, in Oxfordshire, England, on the River Windrush about 1 mi west of Burford.
 Until 1954 Upton was part of the civil parish of Upton and Signet, which was absorbed into Burford to create the civil parish of Burford and Upton and Signet.
 The parish had a population of 437 in the 1951 census, the last before the parish was absorbed.